What’s shopping in a pandemic like? Drive to your local mall

 Douglas Butler, 28, arrived at Simon’s Lenox Square mall in Atlanta around 11 a.m. on Monday.
 It was much less crowded than normal, and he easily found a parking spot in the normally packed lot.

 Mall employees were handing out masks at the door, and just about everyone was wearing one while also maintaining distance from other shoppers, he said.
 Many stores still weren’t open, especially the higher-end and designer stores.
 He bought two new pairs of shoes for his 4-year-old son.
+He added he might pick up something for himself as well.

 “Since I’m here, I might as well,” Butler said.
 “Everybody has a sale on.
 If you’re open, you have a sale.”